cloudknit-io/cloudknit/README.md

 ## Why we built CloudKnit

 Existing automation tools like Terraform, Pulumi, and Helm allow us to automate the provisioning of cloud environments, but as those environments become more complex and teams look for advanced use cases, existing tools fall short.
-These tools are great at managing individual components within an environment (like networking or rds), but engineering teams need an entire environment with various components like the one shown below [See diagram 2] to run their business applications.
+These tools are great at managing individual components within an environment (like networking or RDS), but engineering teams need an entire environment with various components like the one shown below [See diagram 2] to run their business applications.

 This causes teams to do one of the following:

 * **Hand-roll complex pipelines:** Pipeline code is imperative & needs to manage the logic to provision the various components in the correct order, handle failures and tear down unused resources.
 We have seen teams write hundreds of lines of unmaintainable pipeline code.
 This causes a maintenance nightmare.
 * **Build in-house solution on top of automation tools:** Companies spend a lot of time and money managing in-house solutions instead of building business features.